-Optional Printed Textbooks - Gemology
+Gemology - Optional Printed Textbooks

 All gemology course curriculum is accessible online in the Blackboard learning management system.
 Students can access and download PDF versions of textbooks through the end date specified in their enrollment agreement.
 Printed versions of these textbooks are optional and may be purchased through the My GIA Education Portal any time after registration.
-They can be shipped to your home prior to your arrival or delivered to directly to the campus save on shipping costs.
+They can be shipped to your home prior to your arrival or delivered to the Carlsbad campus directly to save on shipping costs.